Am1rX/Fast-SQLi/README.md

 # FastSQLi: A Smart and Rapid SQL Injection Vulnerability Scanner

-FastSQLi is a high-speed, multithreaded SQL Injection vulnerability scanner written in Python.
+**FastSQLi** is a high-speed, multithreaded SQL Injection vulnerability scanner written in Python.
 It is designed to quickly scan a large number of URLs and identify potential SQLi vulnerabilities without the complexity of traditional tools.
 Its primary focus is on detection, providing clear and actionable reports to help security professionals and developers secure their applications.

-This tool is a detector, not an exploitation tool.
+***This tool is a detector***, not an **exploitation tool**.
 Its job is to find potentially vulnerable entry points; how you use that information is up to your skills and professional responsibility.

 ^ Example of the generated HTML report